department-of-veterans-affairs/ascent-platform/ascent-platform-docker-build/README.md

-# Centralize Logging for Ascent Platform
+# Ascent Platform Docker Build

-Implementation of the [Ascent Logging Design](https://github.com/department-of-veterans-affairs/ascent/wiki/Ascent-Logging:-Search-Visualize-and-Monitor) and [Platform Logging Design](https://github.com/department-of-veterans-affairs/ascent/wiki/Platform-Logging).
+This project includes docker build and deployment for the Ascent Platform

 ## Deployment